Debug80 as a System

 System coherence

 Taken together, Debug80 forms a coherent environment rather than a loose collection of disparate tools.
 The assembler establishes the ground truth of the machine code while the platform model defines the hardware behaviour.
-Furthermore, the debugger interface provides the necessary control and visibility.
+The debugger interface supplies the control and visibility.
 Every component reinforces the others to maintain a consistent user experience.
 The emphasis throughout the project remains on architectural alignment and keeping the number of moving components small.
 This strategy allows low-level programming to remain approachable for a wider audience.
 By providing a clear window into the machine's internal state, Debug80 recovers the clarity of early computing within a modern context.